MicrosoftDocs/memdocs/memdocs/intune/configuration/platform-sso-macos.md

 - Get the benefits of Microsoft Entra ID Join, which allows any organization user to sign into the device.
 - Included with all [Microsoft Intune licensing plans](../fundamentals/licenses.md).

 Platform SSO uses the Microsoft Intune [settings catalog](settings-catalog.md) to configure the policy.
-When the policy is ready, you assign the policy to your users or devices.
-Microsoft recommends you assign the policy when the device enrolls in Intune.
+When the policy is ready, you assign the policy to your users.
+Microsoft recommends you assign the policy when the user enrolls the device in Intune.
 But, it can be assigned at any time, including on existing devices.

 This article shows you how to configure Platform SSO for macOS devices in Intune.